kernelcide/blog/docs/PCC Finals 2024/CTF/FHoD.md

 The first PWN challenge we faced was titled "File Handling on Demand".
 The description stated that it was a custom file handling server but that it had been tested thoroughly and shouldn't have any bugs.

-# Challenge Contents
+# Analysis
-A zip file was provided with the following contents:
+A zip file was provided with the following contents
 ![[Pasted image 20241120234631.png]]

 The Dockerfile and docker-compose showed a pretty standard challenge setup